 If you enjoy your coffee with milk . . .
 Choose fat-free or 1% milk, or unsweetened almond milk.
 Avoid 2% and full-fat milk.
 Remember to count the amount of milk you use in your coffee toward your daily serving of dairy; you can enjoy up to 2 cups on Phase 1 and up to 3 cups on Phase 2 each day.

 If you enjoy your coffee with cream . . .
 Opt for sugar-free and fat-free creamers (with no more than 2 grams of sugar per 2 tablespoons) and limit your intake to 2 tablespoons per day.

 If you enjoy your coffee with sugar . . .
-Ideally choose a natural sugar substitute, such as stevia (Truvía), agave nectar, or monk fruit natural no-calorie sweetener (Monk Fruit in the Raw, Nectresse) rather than regular sugar.
-Most are calorie free except for agave nectar, which should be limited to 1 tablespoon maximum daily (since it’s 1.5 times sweeter than sugar, you’ll need a lot less than that in your coffee!).
+Ideally choose a natural no-calorie sugar substitute, such as stevia or monk fruit rather than regular sugar.
+You can also use a little agave nectar but limit to 1 tablespoon maximum daily (since it’s 1.5 times sweeter than sugar, you’ll need a lot less than that in your coffee!).